+Asking for and giving instructions is something that occurs from time to time.
 Every now and then someone may ask your help in providing instructions on how to do something.
 It may be something simple like how to operate a coin operated washing machine at a laundry mat or it may be something more difficult, like programming a remote control for a TV.

 |Expressions used when giving instructions

 Question: How do you operate (…this camera)?

 Instruction: First, you look through the view finder and the push the red button to take the picture.

 | Question: Can you show me how to (…use the FAX machine)?

 Instruction: After entering the phone number put the document in this slot and then press send.

 | Question: Do you know how to (… save a PDF file on a computer)?